iExecBlockchainComputing/iexec-sdk/README.md

 The `chain.json` file, located in every iExec project, describes the parameters used when communicating with ethereum nodes and iExec Secret Management Services.
 They are ordered by chain name, accessible by using the `--chain <chainName>` option for each command of the SDK.

-`default` set the default chain used by the SDK cli. optional key `hub` set the address of the hub used by the SDK cli on each chain (overwrite default value). optional key `sms` set the url of the Secret Management Service used by the SDK cli on each chain (overwrite default value). optional key `resultProxy` set the url of the Result Proxy used by the SDK cli on each chain (overwrite default value).
+`default` set the default chain used by the SDK cli. optional key `host` set the url of the ethereum node used by the SDK cli on each chain (overwrite default value). optional key `hub` set the address of the hub used by the SDK cli on each chain (overwrite default value). optional key `sms` set the url of the Secret Management Service used by the SDK cli on each chain (overwrite default value). optional key `resultProxy` set the url of the Result Proxy used by the SDK cli on each chain (overwrite default value).